Commuting and touring bikes are combined in this

 is always a long walk when pushing your loaded rig.

-bicycle is not yet a mainstream sport in the USA and Canada so it's not easy to
+bicycle is not yet a mainstream sport in the USA and Canada so few answers to touring

-get good answers to touring questions in local cycle shops.
+specific equipment questions can be found in local bike shops.
 Instead bits and

 pieces have to be gathered from other touring cyclists and far flung corners of